h00die/h00die/README.md

 > score so far: **2 fixed** (1 with a bounty :trophy:) - **1 partially fixed** - **4 ghosted** :ghost: - **3 refused** - **1 pending public writeup**
 >
-> one of these is feeding a potential Black Hat Europe talk.
+> these are feeding a security conference talk.

 | # | target | contacted | outcome | notes |
 | --- | -------- | ----------- | --------- | ------- |